Short Anime Movie

 - Mahou Sensei Negima! appeared as two very short "introductory" films before it actually began broadcasting.

 - The Di Gi Charat movie was logically about four times as long as a typical episode... making it just short of half an hour.
-It was typically shown as a triple feature alongside The Slayers Premium (itself only about 7 minutes longer than a typical Slayers episode) and the Sakura Taisen movie.
+It was typically shown as a triple feature alongside The Slayers Premium (itself only about 7 minutes longer than a typical Slayers episode) and Sakura Wars: The Movie.

 - The Slayers franchise had several of these.
-The Motion Picture itself is only 75 minutes long.
+The Motion Picture itself is only 70 minutes long.
 The three other Slayers movies – Return, Great, and Gorgeous – all clock in at around an hour apiece.
+Slayers Premium is only a half hour long, being shown as a part of a festival, with the DVD cut being 8 minutes longer.

-- "The Very Short Azumanga Daioh Movie" features big-budget animation, but is the length of a single segment in a regular episode, making it a shade under six minutes long.
+- "The Very Short Azumanga Daioh Movie" features big-budget animation (much of the cast looked Off-Model, though, since the film was made before the series premiered, serving as something of a preview, never mind the fact it takes place during second year, as revealed by the hairstyle Tomo was wearing at the time, yet mashed together plots from all around the series), but is the length of a single segment in a regular episode, making it a shade under six minutes long.

 - Made worse if you see the interviews with the original cast and director: whey asked to state their favorite parts, most of them respond that it's hard to choose, because the movie had to pack so much into a short time frame.
 The obvious question of "why not make it longer?" is never asked.